-- Position the motorcycle vertically.
+- Position the motorcycle upright.

-- Place an appropriate container under the engine.
+- Position an appropriate container under the engine.

 - Remove screw 1 with the seal ring.

 - Remove the radiator cap.

 - Completely drain the coolant.

-- Mount and tighten screw with a new seal ring.
+- Mount and tighten screw 1 with a new seal ring.

-Guideline

 Screw plug, water M6 10 Nm (7.4 lbf ft) pump drain hole